starfederation/datastar-clojure/libraries/sdk-http-kit/README.md

 Using this namespace is straightforward but it has a downside.
 The way it works, the response's status and headers will be sent as soon has your ring handler is done.
-It means that middleware that would modify the response (or interceptor having a `:leave` function) will have no effect.
+It means that middleware that would modify the response (or interceptors having a `:leave` function) will have no effect.

 ### `starfederation.datastar.clojure.adapter.http-kit2`